b-m-f/WirtBot/README.md

 - Translate it into a language that you know
 - Pairing on documentation.
 If I explain it to you, its easier to figure how my code makes no sense
-- Second mode that hides the Wirt Interface on the WirtBot and ignores all traffic except WireGuard on pulic interfaces

 Please check out the `developers-docs` directory for more details on the application.